Damselfly: Classification

 Molecular analysis in 2021 confirms that most of the traditional families are monophyletic, but shows that the Amphipterygidae, Megapodagrionidae and Protoneuridae are paraphyletic and will need to be reorganised.
 The Protoneuridae in particular is shown to be composed of six clades from five families.
 The result so far is 27 damselfly families, with seven more likely to be created.
 The discovered clades did not agree well with traditional characteristics used to classify living and fossil Zygoptera such as wing venation, so fossil taxa will need to be revisited.
-The results of the analysis are show in the phylogenetic tree shown below, with the seven new or resurrected families marked with an asterisk:
+The results of the analysis are show in the phylogenetic tree below, with the seven new or resurrected families marked with an asterisk:

 General description

 Illustration of damselfly wing.
 Both fore and hind wings are similar.